aavalam/aavalam/source/_posts/2013-03-09-ruby-2-dot-0-0-params-not-just-for-methods.markdown

 Testing project, I came across documenting the new Ruby 2.0 'Params' feature.

-I realized that Methods are blocks and Procs and lambda's are very close, so was wondering if the arguments would cross over.
+I realized that Methods are blocks and Procs and lambdas are very close, so was wondering if the arguments would cross over.

 It turns out that it does.